-NOTE: The VIRCAM_img_obs_tile template uses parameter (PAF) files generated by P2PP and interpreted by BOB to communicate the guide star information for each pawprint in the tile.
+NOTE: The VIRCAM_img_obs_tile template uses parameter (PAF) files to communicate the guide star information for each pawprint in the tile.
 These parameter files are communicated to the template through parameters named "SEQ.REF.FILEi", which are of type "paramfile".
-When a tile template imported directly into BOB (without being generated by P2PP), the blank "paramfile" keywords can cause BOB to issue "missing PAF parameter" warnings.
-These warnings do not prevent the templates from running.
+Since the ESO P2PP and BOB software requires that all "paramfile" keywords have a value, a different variation of the tile template signature file is provided for each possible number of pawprints (e.g. VIRCAM_img_obs_tile1, VIRCAM_img_obs_tile3 and VIRCAM_img_obs_tile6).
+Furthermore, when a tile template is imported directly into BOB for test purposes (without being generated by P2PP), the blank "paramfile" keywords can cause BOB to issue "missing PAF parameter" warnings.
+These warnings do not prevent the templates from running and being tested.